A Great Hiking to Morskie Oko in Tatras Mountains

 How to get there

-• From Zakopane, it is about 23km to the parking place at the Morskie Oko trailhead by car.
+Zakopane is about 23 km from the parking area at the Morskie Oko trailhead by car.

-• Alternatively, you can take local buses from Zakopane.
-The buses also stop at Palenica Białczańska, the Morskie Oko trailhead.
+Alternatively, you can catch a local bus from Zakopane, which also stops at Palenica Białczańska, the trailhead for Morskie Oko.

-• From there, you can either walk or take a horse-carriage ride to the lake.
-Walking to the lake takes about 2 hours.
-The horse-carriage takes about one hour, but it doesn’t take you to the lakeside.
-Everyone still needs to walk further 20 minutes to the lakeside.
+From there, you can either walk or take a horse-drawn carriage to the lake.
+The walk to the lake takes around two hours, while the horse-drawn carriage ride takes about an hour.
+However, it doesn’t take you directly to the lakeside, so you’ll still need to walk for an additional 20 minutes to reach the shore.

-• The easiest way is to join a tour from either Krakow or Zakopane.
+If you’re looking for the easiest option, you can join a tour from either Krakow or Zakopane.

-• Carry some cash and coins.
-First, you need coins for using the toilets in the rest area.
-Then, you would pay in cash for the entrance fee of the national park.
-Afterwards, if you wish to take a horse-carriage ride, the owners accept cash only.
-And lastly, so did the restaurant.
+Make sure to carry some cash and coins.
+You’ll need coins for the toilets at the rest area.
+Then, you’ll pay in cash for the national park entrance fee.
+If you decide to take a horse-drawn carriage, the owners only accept cash.
+The same goes for the restaurant.

-• Wear proper hiking shoes, especially if you want to hike up to the upper lake.
+It’s important to wear proper hiking shoes, particularly if you’re planning to hike up to the upper lake.

-• If you want to hike to Czarny Staw (Black Pond), I suggest taking the horse-carriage to save the two-hour walking.
+If you’re aiming for Czarny Staw (Black Pond), I recommend taking the horse-drawn carriage to save yourself the two-hour walk.

 Leave a Reply